 Okay, let’s get into what I’ve got going on for meds and supplements right now.

-Gilenya: Gilenya is my primary disease modifying medication.
+Gilenya: Discontinued, July 2017.
+Gilenya was my primary disease modifying medication for the last 4 years.
+I’m currently flushing it from my system.
 I’ve been on this since July of 2013, and so far, so good.
 Anyone who goes on this needs a cardiac pre- screen, which is a bit of a pain in the ass- it’s a full day in a doctor’s office/ clinic- but it’s got a black box warning, so it’s worth the time.
 The only side effects noticed were mostly in the beginning; mild headache, a slight uptick in my blood pressure (not a bad thing, naturally run low) and some nausea, most of which went away after I moved my dose from AM to PM.
 The blood pressure held, but is non- problematic/ a potential improvement.
+Went off this med in July 2017 in favor of starting Tysabri this fall with the hopes of regaining some lost function.

 I’d been on Copaxone before switching to Gilenya and had been experiencing one relapse a year, each spring.
 I have had no relapses since switching to Gilenya, although I have seen some symptom progression.
 That is normal for RRMS.

-Baclofen/ Lioresal: I take 20 mg of Baclofen three times a day, with additional 10 mg tabs kept on my person as occasional “touch ups” as needed.
-At this time, I’m routinely taking an additional 10mg at bed, which helps a lot with hamstring and foot spasms.
+Baclofen/ Lioresal: I take 10 mg of Baclofen in the morning, 30 at night, with additional 10 mg tabs kept on my person as occasional “touch ups” as needed.
+It helps a lot with the hamstring, back, and foot spasms.
 This is my workhorse muscle relaxer.
-Nothing at all like Flexeril or what most folks think of when they think of muscle relaxers; it took about a three days to get acclimated, but this never made me feel the way an “injury” relaxer does.
+Nothing at all like Flexeril or what most folks think of when they think of muscle relaxers; it took about three days to get acclimated, but this never made me feel the way an “injury” relaxer does.

 Topamax/ topiramate: migraine prophylaxis, also pulling double duty as my as a seizure preventative.
 Highly effective for me and I do recommend it with a boatload of caveats; please make sure you’ve given other options a solid shake, understand the risks, and if you’re after it for weight loss you’re an asshole: 90% of people only tend to lose 10- 15 pounds on this medication, it really isn’t worth it and that studies show that when used for weight loss the weight will come back.
 If you’re legitimately on this med and are considering going off in the first couple weeks because you’re seeing trails as doses wear off, you’re tongue- tied, or you can’t stand that weird carbonation thing— if you can stick it out to week three, it really does get a LOT better, and the way it works for chronic migraine as well as atypical & some visual migraines is pretty amazing.